EvanCarroll/xbrowser/README.md

 Read your browsers cookies from the command line!
 Allow easy session jacking and integration between the browser and headless tooling.
 This is useful when authentication is done online and requires JavaScript.
+Also session sharing between browsers.

 Currently we have the ability to

+* Linux support:
+	* Chrome/Chromium
-* Decode v10 Chrome Cookies as used in Linux
+		* Decode v10 Chrome Cookies
+		* Decode v11 Chrome Cookies (with the gnome-libsecret store)
+	* Firefox cookies
-* Dump Firefox cookies in Linux
+		* Dump Firefox Cookies

 This will be expanded to support all browsers, on Windows, Linux, and OSX.